About Building Policies

 Clients are responsible for removing all items brought to an event.
 Failure to do so will result in a trash removal fee.

-All requests from student organizations, students, faculty, staff or other Temple affiliated persons for filming, photography, or other recording of images or voices in the Student Center, Student Faculty Center, Mitten Hall, Morgan Hall or any outdoor spaces must be referred to Student Center Operations in advance for review and approval.
+All requests from students, student organizations, faculty, staff or other Temple-affiliated persons for filming, photography, or other recording of images or voices in the Student Center, Student Faculty Center, Mitten Hall, Morgan Hall or any outdoor spaces must request perimission from Student Center Operations in advance.
+Please visit our Request For Permission to Film page.

 Food and Beverage